Alexios III Angelos: Early life

-Alexios III was the second son of Andronikos Doukas Angelos and Euphrosyne Kastamonitissa.
+Alexios III was the second son of Andronikos Angelos Doukas and Euphrosyne Kastamonitissa.
 Andronikos was himself a son of Theodora Komnene, the youngest daughter of Emperor Alexios I Komnenos and Irene Doukaina.
 Thus, Alexios III was a member of the extended imperial family.
 Together with his father and brothers, Alexios had conspired against Emperor Andronikos I Komnenos (c.
 1183), and thus he spent several years in exile in Muslim courts, including that of Saladin.

 His younger brother Isaac II was threatened with execution under orders of Andronikos I, their first-cousin once-removed, on 11 September 1185.
 Isaac made a desperate attack on the imperial agents and soon killed their leader Stephen Hagiochristophorites.
 He then took refuge in the church of Hagia Sophia and from there appealed to the populace.
 His actions provoked a riot, which resulted in the deposition of Andronikos I and the proclamation of Isaac as Emperor.
 Alexios was now closer to the imperial throne than ever before.